dickensnotes/ddnp/src/pages/search/index.md

 description: "Users can search the Working Notes, annotations, and content of the Digital Dickens Notes Project."
 ---

+The DDNP's search tool will display results for keywords found in the Working Notes, in the Annotations for each set of Notes, and in the Site Content.
+Search results can be filtered according to these categories, and by the relevant novel, using the "Type" list on the left of the results page.
+Results include a snippet of the text in which the result is found, with hyperlinks to the relevant page.

 <form role="search">
 <div class="search-control mb-6">
     <input type="search" id="person-serarch" name="query"